amycartwright/Amy-Cartwright/index.md

 # The Situation of the Robot and the Dancer

 'Before I go out on the stage, I must place a motor in my soul.
-When that begins to work my legs and arms and my whole body will move independantly of my will.
+When that begins to work my legs and arms and my whole body will move independently of my will.
 But if I do not get time to put that motor in my soul, I cannot dance' (Isadora Duncan 1995)

 I am interested in exploring the relationships between human and non-human performers in live dance performance.
 Is it possible for a non-anthropomorphic mechanical object to portray a real performable relationship within live performance.

-This project will play on the human tendancy to add human characteristics to non-human objects.
-Using this tendancy to explore the possibility of a non-human dance performer.
+This project will play on the human tendency to add human characteristics to non-human objects.
+Using this tendency to explore the possibility of a non-human dance performer.
 This project is the first stages of a wider exploration into dance performance and Artificial Intelligence.

 ### Important things to address